xAnDrOm3dAx/unit-converter/README.md

 #### Requirements

-Use the Figma design file reference.
+Use the Figma design file reference.<br/>
-Save number to a variable in code.
+Save number to a variable in code.<br/>
-When app loads, do calculations and display results.
+When app loads, do calculations and display results.<br/>
-Check out this CSS gradient generator https://www.joshwcomeau.com/gradient-generator/.
+Check out this CSS gradient generator https://www.joshwcomeau.com/gradient-generator/.<br/> <br/>

 Stretch: Add an input for the user to change the number and automatically recalculate valuse when it changes.